GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 to the list of groups the browser is a member of.

 In this example, the group is named `custom-bikes`, and the owner is `dsp.example`.
-The interest group owner (in this case, the DSP) will be a buyer in the FLEDGE ad auction.
+The interest group owner (in this case, the DSP) will be a buyer in the Protected Audience API ad auction.
 Interest group membership is stored by the browser, on the user's device, and is not shared with the browser vendor or anyone else.

-* **Read the FLEDGE explainer**: [Browsers Record Interest Groups](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#1-browsers-record-interest-groups).
+* **Read the Protected Audience API explainer**: [Browsers Record Interest Groups](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#1-browsers-record-interest-groups).
 * **Read the API guide**: buyers and DSPs, learn how to [`joinAdInterestGroup()`](/docs/privacy-sandbox/fledge-api/interest-groups) and generate bids.